General

 - Enable/disable features globally; toggle quick actions in the Command Palette.

-How to install, configure, and use RDF editing in VS Code with real-time validation, autocompletion, prefix refactoring, and triple-management.
+How to install, configure, and use RDF editing in VS Code with Turtle and JSON-LD validation, SHACL selection and coverage, vocabulary-aware autocomplete and hover information, JSON-LD processing, and Triple Management.
 The demos are in GIFs — click any to enlarge.

 The extension activates automatically when you open a